 The first thing to do is request a copy of our brief wedding policy from the church office.
 You can call, email or stop by during office hours (open until noon on Fridays) to request a copy.
 We ask all couples to meet with the pastor several times before the wedding, so we need at least 6 weeks advance time.
 The next steps are outlined in the policy.

 We welcome children in worship and other aspects of congregational life.
-We do have a nursery available during our Sunday 9:30 and 11:00 am worship services for children through age 3.
+We do have a nursery available during our Sunday 8:30 and 10:30 am worship services for children through age 3.
 The nursery is staffed by trained workers.
-We also have Sunday School for all ages (must be potty-trained) including adults simultaneous with our 9:30 am worship service.
+We also have Sunday School for all ages including adults (children must be potty-trained) beginning at 9:35 AM between our 8:30 AM and 10:30 AM worship services.
 We offer a choral choir and a beginners' bell choir for children, as well as a summer musical day camp.
 We have many classes as well as fun and service opportunities for teenagers.
 Please check to see our Summer hours!
 Click here to visit the Youth Pages.

 There is no "dress code."
 As is the case for so many occasions here in the southwest, most people dress casually.
 We do appreciate modesty in dress.

 How should we/I proceed if I am interested in having my child(ren) baptized, or being baptized myself?
 Lutherans do not believe it necessary for people to be re-baptized because we see God as the primary actor in baptism.
 For Lutherans, baptism is one of only two sacraments (the other being Holy Communion) and is the rite of initiation into the Christian Church (of which Lutherans are only one expression).
 We believe baptism is a huge deal - the beginning of the new life which Jesus promised!
 Some groups like to distinguish between baptism and faith, but for Lutherans they always go together.
 Jesus said we are to "make disciples, baptizing and teaching them to obey all that I taught you."
 So baptism is only the beginning of what is meant to be a lifestyle of obeying Jesus.
-Anyway, you will want to make an appointment with Pastor Paul (email Pr.
-Paul) to talk more specifically about your situation, but we tend to want to get to know people pretty well because being baptized is a big, life-changing step!
+You should make an appointment with Pastor Jeremy (email: PrJeremy@holyspiritlasvegas.org) to talk more specifically about your situation, but we tend to want to get to know people pretty well because being baptized is a big, life-changing step!

 Lutherans celebrate two special ways through which God pours out God's grace on us.
 We call these sacraments, and they involve earthly elements (bread and wine, and water) and have been commanded by Jesus.
 We also honor and celebrate other rites such as confession and absolution, confirmation, marriage and ordination, but do not consider these sacraments.
 Some church bodies do not have any sacraments, calling even baptism and communion "ordinances" and emphasizing the human action.
 Lutherans emphasize Gods' activity in the sacraments - that God is present and active in the sacraments, assuring us that God is with us and for us.

 Our constitution requires that we pass a mission spending plan (budget) each January.
 The adopted spending plan is available to see, including compensation for our staff.
-We are delighted that in 2010 we shared almost $56,000 with ministries beyond or outside our own congregation, and intend to share over $56,000 in 2011.
+We are delighted that in 2017 we shared $31,556 with ministries beyond or outside our own congregation.
 We are audited every year and take the responsibility to be good stewards (managers) of money and other resources seriously.

 Our traditional services follow a liturgy and musical setting from our Evangelical Lutheran Worship book, and the singing is accompanied primarily by the organist.
 Our contemporary services are more informal, and the singing is accompanied by a band or pianist.
 We are blessed to have a wonderful Music Minister who excels at both styles.

 With the exception of our children's and youth ministries, it is very easy to get involved.
 Just read about the various activities and choose one to try.
-If you'd like a little guidance on where you might best fit in, please contact Ministry Coordinator Devra Betts (email Devra).
+If you'd like a little guidance on where you might best fit in, please contact Pr.
+Jeremy, the church Office or one of our Church Council members.
 For the safety of our youth, we may require a background check before you volunteer with the children or youth.

 Membership is not required to participate in the life of this congregation.
 Many people like to check things out first.
 But when you are ready to make a commitment to Holy Spirit as your faith community, we invite you to participate in our FaithWalk Ministry.
-FaithWalk is a process of asking faith-related questions and walking with a sponsor from the congregation.
-FaithWalk typically meets on Sunday afternoons at 12:15 pm, but other time options are usually available.
-Only members can serve on our church council or vote at congregational meetings (normally twice a year).
+FaithWalk is a process of asking faith-related questions and meeting with Pr.
+Jeremy.
+Our constitution does stipulate only members can serve on our church council or vote at congregational meetings (normally twice a year).